shynargaliyeva/inlite-react/README.md

 # Inlite

 ## About
 This project was built as a recommendation engine that filters your movie recs based on a psychological analysis done by lisenced professioanls and a depression score computed from a self-evaluation test.
-The ultimate goal is to build to the worlds first streaming entertainment platform with integrated therapeutic chatbot and make Inlite a safe place for watching movies to help manage mental health.
+The ultimate goal is to build the worlds first streaming entertainment platform with integrated therapeutic chatbot and make Inlite a safe place for watching movies to help manage mental health.

 ![UI Screenshot](https://i.imgur.com/LOzbtL3.png)
 ![UI Screenshot](https://i.imgur.com/zymvIqm.png)